New Men (Image Comics): Fictional history

-The events of their ongoing series introduced two old members, Dusk and Narcisse (a vampire), and the team gained two new members – Pilot, a time traveller come back from the future to warn the New Men of the coming of The Keep and the truth about the Nu-Gene, and Bootleg, a student who could copy other's powers and use them.
+The events of their ongoing series introduced two old members, Dusk and Narcisse (a vampire), and the team gained two new members – Pilot, a time traveler who came back from the future to warn the New Men of the coming of The Keep and the truth about the Nu-Gene; and Bootleg, a student who could copy other's powers and use them.
 Another member was a young Australian man named Pastime, who was able to manipulate the flow of time.
 Although he only remained with the New Men for a short time he still formed close ties with the group.
 When not tying into the imprint-wide crossovers, the team fights against various re-occurring enemies and secret organisations, most of which tied into their being 'Nu-Gene Positive' (i.e. 'The Brotherhood of Man') though there was often combat with Khyber, an old ally/acquaintance/enemy of theirs.
 Of note, Dash experienced an accelerated pregnancy with Reign's child, a child that also suffered from accelerated growth and development, becoming an adult with a very short period of time.
-Exit was replaced by Charade and in the New Blood story-arc the team also encountered The New Man (who was also granted his own short-running ongoing series), a time traveller who may have been Dash's child.
+Exit was replaced by Charade and in the New Blood story arc the team also encountered The New Man (who was also granted his own short-running ongoing series), a time traveler who may have been Dash's child.

 When the Keep eventually returned during the Extreme Destroyer crossover, Proctor's Keep sympathies were revealed and Reign killed him with a psychic blast in a rage.
 The New Men were among the many characters, including Youngblood's Shaft (who thought himself human) and Glory, who were captured by the Keep; Dash was branded by them.
 After this the team experienced a personal crisis and backlash to the event (against Nu-Genes) as New Force, including the destruction of their home (Proctor's house), and the loss of Dusk and Narcisse.
 They also gained their final new member, Sundance, a female alien pyrokinetic who was the herald of The Shepard, who led the Keep's return.